microsoft/code-with-engineering-playbook/source-control/git.md

 ### Stashing

 `git stash` is super handy if you have un-committed changes in your working directory but you want to work on a different branch.
-You can simply run `git stash` and save the un-committed work and reverts back to the HEAD commit.
+You can run `git stash` and save the un-committed work and reverts back to the HEAD commit.
 You can retrieve the saved changes by running `git stash pop`:

 ```bash
 git stash